 1. Lend a Hand

 Most of us go out of our way to avoid chores.
 We let dirty dishes pile up, hope someone else changes the water jug at work, and pay the neighbor’s kid to shovel the walk.
 But performing these brief physical tasks has benefits beyond breaking up sitting time.
 A 2015 study published in the journal Mindfulness showed that paying attention to subtle sensations — say, texture and temperature while washing dishes — could reduce nervousness and increase inspiration to be more active.

-2. Hit the Deck
+2. Embrace the Ground

 Sitting, lying, kneeling, or squatting on or as close to the floor as much as possible can pay big dividends in hip mobility, spine health, and kinesthetic awareness, while simultaneously encouraging more movement.

 “Reclaim the ground as much as possible.”